FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Method: FitCLIP

 \subsection{FitCLIP's Implementation Details}

-We uniformly sample $N=4$ frames from each video similar to TSN \cite{wang2016temporal}.
-The Teacher and Student models both use a VIT-B/16, initialized with the OpenAI publicly released weights \cite{clip}.
-We empirically set $\lambda=0.999$ to smooth the training process.
+We uniformly sample $N=4$ frames from each video, similarly to TSN~\cite{wang2016temporal}.
+The Teacher and Student models both use a VIT-B/16 architecture initialized with OpenAI's publicly released weights \cite{clip}.
+We empirically set $\lambda={10}^{-4}$ to smooth the training process (note the labeled and pseudo-labeled loss magnitudes may be wildly different).
 We consistently use $\sigma=0.05$ as temperature value.
 At training time, we randomly crop the frames to a size of $224\times224$, and perform random horizontal flips.
 We use the AdamW optimizer with a learning rate equal to $3\times10^{-5}$.
-We use the same tokenizer as in CLIP \cite{clip}.
-We conduct our experiments using 8xA100(40GB) GPUs.
-We use 4.5K labeled videos, randomly sampled from the WebVid dataset \cite{frozen_in_time}, to compute the losses in Equations \ref{eq:v2t} and \ref{eq:t2v}.
-The entire WebVid dataset is used to compute the distillation losses (Equations \ref{eq:distill-a} and \ref{eq:distill-b}).
-We choose the (labeled) validation loss in the WebVid dataset as a criterion to select the best student models.
+We use the same tokenizer as in CLIP~\cite{clip}.
+We conduct our experiments using 8x A100 (40GB) GPUs.
+We use 4.5K labeled videos, randomly sampled from the WebVid-2.5M dataset~\cite{frozen_in_time}, to compute the losses in \cref{eq:v2t,eq:t2v}.
+The entire WebVid-2.5M dataset is used to compute the distillation losses -- \cref{eq:distill-a,eq:distill-b}.
+We choose the (labeled) validation loss in the WebVid-2.5M dataset as a criterion to select the best student models.
 Finally, to fuse the teacher and the student weights, we use $\alpha=0.4$.
+We encourage the reader to read the supplementary material for analyses to some of the hyperparameter values.
+We wrote our code on Python using PyTorch~\cite{pytorch} and Lightning~\cite{lightning}.